UPDATE: This article was originally posted on July 18, 2022. It has been updated with new information and tips below.

 As you can see, all of these elements must be present to tell an effective and compelling story about failure.
 If one or more of these is unclear or missing altogether, you may not be able to make an effective case.

-In other words, talking about a negative habit, trait, or experience does not have to leave a negative impression on the reader.
-You can use your weaknesses, and specifically the lessons you learn from them, to explicitly demonstrate your strengths
+In other words, discussing a negative habit, trait, or experience does not have to result in a negative perception.
+Instead, you can use these weaknesses, along with the lessons you’ve gleaned from them, to clearly demonstrate your strengths.

 In this regard, you could present your tendency for being stubborn – which could be a problem in some situations – as a strength when it comes to knowing what you want.
 The decision not to go into the family business – which may have been seen as a failure from the family’s perspective – may have helped you find a job that revealed your true passion and opportunities for impact.